 Come summertime, when temperatures rise on the East Coast and New York City turns into this oven of sweat, garbage, and who knows what else, my skin is a total oil slick.
-But when the mercury plunges into near-Arctic levels (like right this moment, for example), my complexion is downright Sahara-level status.
+But when the mercury plunges into near-Arctic levels, my complexion is downright Sahara-level status.
 There's no in-between for me—it's either one extreme or the other.
 And up until recently, in this current frigid climate, my skin's moisture-free tendencies have driven me downright batty.

 Step 1: Pre-Cleanse

 The product: A blend of naturally fermented botanical extracts, this viscous cleansing water lifts makeup and grime from the skin while hydrating and brightening with ingredients like aloe and licorice.

 The process: In the morning, for a quick cleanse, use the cleansing water with a cotton pad or ball and swipe all over the face.
 Then splash face with plenty of water—no need to double cleanse.